skade/leveldb/README.md

 ## Rust version policy

 `leveldb` is built and tested on stable releases of Rust.
-This is currently `1.0.0-beta`.
+This are currently `1.13.0` and `1.8.0`.
 Nightlies might not build at any point and failures are allowed.

 ## Prerequisites